Bedrock-Media-Designs/MQTT-Relay-Driver-Software/README.md

 # Freetronics Relay 8 Mqtt Control

-PLEASE NOTE THIS PROGRAM IS CURRENTLY BEING REWRITTEN IT MAY BE BROKEN.

 Copyright 2020 Bedrock Media Productions Pty Ltd www.bedrockmediaproductions.com.au

 MQTT SCRIPT FOR CONTROLLING RELAY8 SHIELDS FROM FREETRONICS